in Burgundy between the Morvan National Park and the Charolais region

 Across a little bridge spanning the Somme, a tributary that flows into the river Loire in the spa town of Bourbon-Lancy, this large luxurious home, its pond and its outbuildings are in the centre of an estate, extending over more than 4 ha.

-This property is 40 km from a TGV train station, with 1½-hour links to Lyon and 2½-hour links to Paris.
-A regional train station, 15 minutes away, provides links to Nevers and Dijon taking an hour.
-And Switzerland is but a 2½-hour car drive away.
+This property is 40 km from a TGV train station, with 45-minute links to Lyon and 1⅓-hour links to Paris.
+A regional train station, 15 minutes away, provides links to Nevers and Dijon taking an hour and Switzerland is but 2½ hours away by road.

 The large, rectangular, 18th century residence stands in the centre of the estate with the old buildings, used for exploiting the resources behind its wealth.
-It has a double aspect between the pond and the courtyard laid to lawn, delimited by the barn and the miller’s house with, opposite, a wooded slope with a spring.
+It has a double aspect between the pond that it overlooks, with a view of the village in the distance, and the courtyard laid to lawn, delimited by the barn and the miller’s house.
+Opposite, a landscaped slope with a spring, and the wood.
 The architecture of the house and the history of the estate illustrate its high standing.
-Facing north-south, it has the pond and its mill, with a view of the village and the medieval church bell tower on the north side and a view over the property itself on the south side.
 Its roof, covered in small Burgundy tiles has been completely restored, earning it a label awarded by the French Heritage Foundation.
 Finials enhance the roof’s elegance.
 Two shed dormers on the south-facing slope illuminate the converted attic space.
 Its facades are rendered and its exposed granite stone quoins act as a reminder of the proximity of the Morvan lands.
 The wooden-framed, double-glazed windows are aligned in perfect symmetry on each facade.

 A driveway at the end of the courtyard leads, left, to the swimming pool and the outbuildings, before continuing towards the estate enhanced with meadows and a wood.
 On the right-hand side, the drive extends towards an orchard and a landscaped carparking area, with its own access via wide gates.